ishikawa/elixir-magic-number/README.md

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:
+The package can be installed from [Hex](https://hex.pm/) as:

-  1. Add magic_number to your list of dependencies in `mix.exs`:
+Add magic_number to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do